nsrosenqvist/gdscript-interfaces/README.md

 ## Usage

-Add the `addons/Interfaces.gd` script to your project's autoloaded singletons.
+Add the plugin to your `addons` folder or install it via the asset library (COMING SOON).
+Then enable it in via Project > Project Settings > Plugins.
 Any script which "implements" an interface should have a property constant set called `implements`, which is an Array listing all its implementations.

 Previously this could be done as GDScript references (simply writing the ``class_name``).
-Unfortunately Godot 4.0+ no longer allows GDScript globals (the ``class_name``) to be used as const directly.
+Unfortunately Godot 4.0+ no longer allows GDScript globals (the ``class_name``) to be used as consts directly.
 This means you need to use prelaod instead, as this precompiles the script to make it a const.

 Using preload your ``implements`` statements will look like this.